-On March 14, 2023, the USDOC initiated AR5 POI covering the 2022 calendar year.
+On March 5, 2024, the USDOC initiated AR6 POI covering the 2023 calendar year.
 West Fraser was selected as a mandatory respondent, which will result in West Fraser continuing to be subject to a company-specific rate.

-On September 7, 2023, the USDOC finalized the duty rate for AR4, resulting in the recognition of an export duty recovery of \$62 million plus interest income in earnings and a decrease in export duty deposits payable.
+On September 24, 2024, the USDOC finalized the duty rate for AR5, resulting in the recognition of an export duty expense of \$32 million plus interest expense in earnings, an increase in export duty deposits payable, and a decrease in export duty deposit receivable.